 Admission essentials for international candidates

-The International Office has prepared a step-by-step guide to help candidates considering the University of Ottawa for their post-graduate studies.
+The International Office has prepared a guide to help candidates considering the University of Ottawa for their post-graduate studies.

 Ensure that you met the minimum admission requirement of your program of choice.